-- Christmas Lights Across Canada: From early December to early January, hundreds of thousands of dazzling holiday lights glow throughout downtown Ottawa, and a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.
+- Winter Lights Across Canada: From early December to early January, hundreds of thousands of dazzling holiday lights glow throughout downtown Ottawa, and a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.

 - Yoga on Parliament Hill: Join hundreds of yogis each Wednesday from 12:15 p.m. to 1:15 p.m. from May through August.

 - Fortissimo: This spectacular presents massed military bands, pipes and drums, guest performers and the soldiers of the Ceremonial Guard over three days in July.